You need to have a valid driver's license to drive a car.

 - The e-book version of the guidebook is 864 yen each.
 Available: English, Chinese, Portuguese and Spanish.

 - The printed version is 1,404 yen each.
-Available: English, Chinese and Portuguese.
+Available: English, Chinese, Portuguese and Spanish.

 Registration of small motor vehicle/motor-assisted bicycle